mragan2/science-codeevolve-fix/README.md

 Both operators are complemented by an **Inspiration-based Crossover** mechanism, which avoids traditional syntactic splicing by providing the LLMEnsemble with sampled high-performing solutions as additional context.
 This encourages the LLM to synthesize new solutions by semantically combining successful logic or patterns from multiple parents.

 ## Usage
+To setup the proper conda environment, run the following:
 ```bash
 conda env create -f environment.yml
 conda activate codeevolve
 ```
+The command-line version of codeevolve is implemented in ```codeevolve/cli.py```, and ```run.sh``` contains a bash script for running codeevolve on a given benchmark.
+The most important variables to be defined in this file are the ```API_KEY, API_BASE``` environment variables for connecting with an LLM provider.

+More comprehensive tutorials will be released soon.

 ## Next steps